An 18-year-old girl in Afghanistan sits at home reading a book.

 An estimated 45 percent of Afghanistan's population — some 21.9 million people, including 8 million children — are projected to need humanitarian assistance in 2026.
 Acute malnutrition among children is widespread.

+No girl is enrolled in school past sixth grade since the ban on girls' secondary school education took effect in September 2021.
 Meanwhile, an estimated 600,000 skilled women are expected to exit the workforce over the next 35 years.

-"The large share of girls not in education, employment or training is an economic drain with potential negative effects on resilience," UNICEF's report states.
+"The large share of girls not in education, employment or training is an economic drain with potential negative effects on resilience," UNICEF's report stated.
 "While part of this gap may be offset by recent skilled returnees from Iran and Pakistan, the overall trend does not bode well in the long term."

-A significant number of Afghanistan's universities — 40 out of 129 — are at risk of closure due to declines in revenue and reductions in student and teacher numbers, particularly among female students and teachers, the study shows.
+A significant number of Afghanistan's universities — 40 out of 129 — are at risk of closure due to declines in revenue and reductions in student and teacher numbers, particularly among female students and teachers, the study showed.

 Two critical employment sectors in which educated women are needed — and in which they are allowed to participate — are teaching and health care services.
 With no new candidates being educated and trained, both sectors face potentially severe workforce shortages.